yeasy/learning_pickleball/en/17_single_strategy.md

 * **Read Opponent**: Observe opponent's positioning and body weight to anticipate next shot;
 * **Control Rhythm**: Maintain pressure when ahead, slow down when behind;
 * **Use Timeouts**: Use timeouts at critical moments to adjust state and strategy.

+## 17.7 Training Methods

+What makes singles hard is not any individual stroke but the **choices you face while covering the whole court**: when to come forward, when to hold at the baseline, when to simply get the ball back.
+Singles practice should therefore reproduce the pressure of covering the court alone, rather than reusing doubles feeding drills unchanged.

+**Beginner (building the singles rally)**:

+* **Half-court cross-court singles (skinny singles)**: play only the diagonal half of the court, including the NVZ; serve and score in turn, and a ball outside that half is a fault.
+This is the most efficient way into singles — the narrow court forces accurate placement, every ball is yours to chase, and you get close to twice the rallies of full-court singles in the same time.
+15-20 minutes, 2-3 times a week.
+It also builds the cross-court exchange that doubles players need, so doubles-only players benefit too;
+* **Two-point baseline movement**: a feeder alternates balls to the forehand and backhand corners; the player drives each one back deep cross-court.
+The goal is **consistent depth**, not pace: first hit 10 in a row that clear the net and land within 1.5 m of the baseline, then increase the feeding tempo.
+3 times a week, 5 sets of 20;
+* **Serve-and-recover**: after serving, immediately return to the middle of the baseline, set your stance facing the incoming ball, and only then play the feeder's return.
+One of the most common ways to lose a singles point is standing where you served from, which lets a single cross-court reply pull you out of position.
+3 times a week, 30 serves.

+**Intermediate (moving from the backcourt to the net)**:

+* **Staged approach drill** (the most important item in this section): start at the baseline, hit a drop or drive, then move forward — **stopping to split-step every time your opponent is about to strike**, and only moving again once you are balanced.
+Repeat until you reach the NVZ line.
+The rhythm is hit — a few steps — split-step — a few more steps, not one continuous sprint.
+The test is simple: if you are ever forced to hit while still moving, you covered too much ground on the previous step;
+* **Green / yellow / red light decisions**: a feeder returns balls randomly into the mid-court and the player decides what to do next from **the height at which the opponent contacts the ball** — contact at knee height or below (green) means keep coming; knee to chest (yellow) means one or two steps then set; above chest (red) means stop at once, lower your centre of gravity and prepare to defend at your feet.
+This criterion watches the opponent rather than yourself, which is why it is usable in real time;
+* **Skinny singles with an approach condition**: add one rule to the half-court game — you may only come to the net when your own shot lands in the opponent's baseline area; otherwise you must stay back.
+This turns "quality decides whether you advance" from 17.2 into a habit.

+**Advanced (match scenarios and conditioning)**:

+* **Scenario scoring games**: pick one situation and play it repeatedly to 11 — "escaping when pinned at the baseline", "answering an opponent who has taken the net, using lobs and passing shots".
+Most singles points are lost in the same few recurring situations, so targeted repetition beats open play;
+* **Combined conditioning and technique**: after every point, run one baseline-to-NVZ-line shuttle before starting the next.
+Points lost late in a singles match usually come not from technique decaying but from arriving half a step late and taking the ball at a worse contact point; this drill brings that state forward into practice;
+* **Singles / doubles switching**: play a game of skinny singles, then immediately a game of doubles with the same group.
+The point is to feel the difference in decision-making — singles creates chances by **moving the opponent** and requires you to cover everything; doubles depends on **zone coverage** and the battle at the net, and actually narrows your own range of movement.
+Many players' singles plateau comes from carrying doubles positioning habits straight into singles.

+Notes on training:

+* Singles loads the knees, ankles and cardiovascular system considerably more than doubles.
+Complete the warm-up routine in [Chapter 4](04_fitness.md) before singles-specific work, and cap the length of any single session;
+* The value of skinny singles is that it is narrow — do not quietly widen the boundary just to keep more balls in play;
+* For every approach drill, the pass mark is "balanced, then hit".
+It is better to advance two steps fewer than to strike while still moving.